USCDataScience/NN-fileTypeDetection/README.md

 ## Running the project

-Simply execute:

-`python
-tester.py
-`
+Each classifier in the classifier package can be used to train your model.
+Classifiers follow a simple structure which involves three steps:
+- build the model
+- train the classifier
+- test the classifier

-This will cause the program to generate a nnmodel file that can be used with Tika.
+The neural network is special and generates a nnmodel file that can be used with Apache Tika in order to train the NN to work on content based detection and not using Magic Numbers.

 ## Understanding the input file

 It is assumed that the input training files have the following format:
 - First 256 columns correspond to the byte frequency companded using any function you like
 - The last column is the output column.

+Wonderng how to go ahead and create dataset like the one used?
+The preprocessor contains important constructs that will help generate the dataset needed.